barkinunal/Tweetify/README.md

-# Tweetify - A Bot That Tweets Your Currently Playing Songs on Spotify.
+# Tweetify - Tweet Your Currently Playing Songs on Spotify.

 This script gets your currently listening song and tweets it to your account.